Frequently Asked Questions:

 Do you get any government funding?

 No, the Burrenbeo Trust does not receive guaranteed regular core funding from any statutory body.
 We apply for grants that are released from different government bodies and compete with other applicants for the funds so are not guaranteed to receive any of these.
 The Heritage Council have been the only statutory body that have consistently supported the organisation since its inception through its grant application system but this is not guaranteed and only part funds the necessary core amount needed each year.
 For more information on how we fund ourselves.

 What do I get if I become a member?

-As a member of the Burrenbeo Trust you will be part of an active community working together for the future of our heritage and landscapes through the 40 different programmes we operate.
+As a member of the Burrenbeo Trust you will be part of an active community working together for the future of our heritage and landscapes through the 26 different programmes we operate.
 In return you will receive access to high quality information about the Burren and access to a number of members-only benefits and experiences including: a welcome pack with our most recent publications; a monthly e-newsletter with details of local events and activities; free attendance at our monthly heritage walks and winter tea talks; a discount to many of the events we organise; the opportunity to meet like-minded people; and the knowledge that you are making a meaningful contribution to heritage and landscape conservation.
-There are many different types of membership; an individual, as a couple, a family or concession.
+There are many different types of membership; an individual, as a couple, a family or schools membership.
 Note family members includes children only up to the age of 18.
 For more information on becoming a member.

 How can my company or business contribute?